 The utilization of mindfulness in a clinical context is a burgeoning area of study and practice in the mental health field in the past few years.
 The number of research articles, books and popular press articles on the topic is growing exponentially each year and the demand for quality professional training in these practices and techniques is growing each year.
 The first level training in MBCT has been offered for the past fourteen years through the UC San Diego Center for Mindfulness, with increasing enrollments each year, as well as at other sites across the country and around the world.
 This has led to a growing number of practitioners who have some experience in teaching MBCT and are seeking further opportunities for professional development in the field.

 Continuing Education Credit

 California licensed MFTs, LPCCs, LEPs, LCSWs: This activity is an approved continuing education program by the American Psychological Association.
-30.0 contact hours may be applied to your license renewal through the California Board of Behavioral Sciences.
-For those licensed outside California, please check with your local licensing board to determine if APA accreditation meets their requirements.
+30.0 CE credit may be applied to your license renewal through the California Board of Behavioral Sciences.
+For those licensed outside California, please check with your local licensing board to determine if CE credit is accepted.

 Nurses: UC San Diego Center for Mindfulness is approved by the California Board of Registered Nursing, Provider Number CEP16351, for 36.0 contact hours.

 - Mindfulness-Based Cognitive Therapy for Depression, Second Edition (2018): Segal, Williams & Teasdale

 - A Contemplative Dialogue: The Inquiry Process in Mindfulness-Based Interventions (2016) : Woods, Rockman & Collins

 - Mindfulness-Based Cognitive Therapy: Embodied Presence and Inquiry in Practice (2019): Woods, Rockman & Collins

 - Teaching Mindfulness (2010) Donald McCown, Diane Reibel and Marc S. Micozzi